 Community and generations

-Knowledge passes through Elders who teach responsibilities and practical care.
-This transfer across generations safeguards cultural integrity and supports community resilience.
+Knowledge is transmitted through Elders and community leaders who teach responsibilities, medicines, and practical care.
+This intergenerational transfer preserves cultural integrity and supports community resilience across years and generations.

 Spirituality and energy

-Illness is often read as imbalance in spirit or energy.
-Ceremony, song, and hands-on care aim to restore balance and social harmony.
+Illness is often read as imbalance in spirit or energy; healing practices such as ceremony, song, and hands-on care aim to restore balance and social harmony.
+These aspects of care address emotional, relational, and spiritual dimensions alongside the body.

 “Listening, permission and respect are the first steps to learning these principles.”

-- Family, kinship and language reinforce recovery alongside individual care.
+- Family, kinship and language reinforce recovery alongside individual care, emphasising collective responsibility for wellbeing.

-- Everyday practices—seasonal work, time on Country, cultural duties—nurture long-term health.
+- Everyday practices—seasonal work, time on Country, and cultural duties—nurture long-term health and cultural continuity.

 | Country as living system | Land and people are interdependent | Spending time on Country, seasonal harvesting |